sandstreamdev/std/README.md

 #### constant

-Returns the given constant no matter of the input.
+Returns the given constant no matter the input.

 ##### Type signature